 Buñuelos colombianos is a Colombian cheese fritters a traditional Christmas treat, and also popular year round as breakfast with hot chocolate or coffee

-Yesterday was Vijyadashmi (last day of Navarathri), and we had Vidyarambham or Ezhuthiniruthu.
-At home my son had his first writing ceremony.
-I made few dishes for offering.
-He got his first writing with his dad.
-Coming to Bunelos Colombianos: Colombian cheese fritters, I got the inspiration from my hubby’s colleague who had invited us for a party, and it was Colombian fare.
+Bunelos Colombianos: Colombian cheese fritters is made with fresh cheese, bunelos colombianos mix and egg and fried in oil.
+I got the inspiration from my hubby’s colleague who had invited us for a party, and it was Colombian fare.
 Bunuelos was on the menu and it is delicious and easy to make.

 Christmas season starts in Colombia after Day of Little Candles (Spanish:Día de las Velitas, which is on December 7, on the eve of the Immaculate Conception, and is a public holiday in Colombia.
 As with any other custom, there will celebration which varies from family to family but one dish must be there in their table is Bunuelos.
 I have also seen a YouTube video where street vendors are selling this Bunuelos in their road side stall.

 During the Christmas time it is served with hot chocolate or natilla (custard like dessert) and is the perfect combination of salty and sweet, buñuelos (Bunuelos colombianos: Colombian Cheese Fritters).
 I have seen people buying from the street vendors eating as such with cup of coffee.
 Trust me Bunuelos colombianos: Colombian Cheese Fritters with Colombian coffee is really good.
 I had tasted it at that party.
 It has an intoxicating aroma at its peak in every sip you drink.
 Next I will try to make bunuelos from scratch as well as using two cheese combo.

 Indian friends, it taste like fried gulab jamun without any sugar syrup.
 You will also love it, so give it a try.